caylent-solutions/terraform-modules/docs/scripts/go-lint.md

-# Lint Script
+# Go Lint Script

 This document describes the script used to perform code quality checks on Go code in the Terraform modules monorepo.

 ## Overview

-The `lint` script runs code quality checks on all Go code in the repository, ensuring consistent formatting and correctness.
+The `go-lint` script runs code quality checks on all Go code in the repository, ensuring consistent formatting and correctness.
 It enforces the repository's code quality standards by running `gofmt` and `go vet` on all Go files.

 ## Features